Aymsep/Collaborative-Note-Taking-Application/README.md

-# Fullstack Application (Vue.js, NestJS, PostgreSQL)
+# Collaborative Note-Taking Application (Vue.js, NestJS, PostgreSQL)

-This is a fullstack application using Vue.js for the frontend, NestJS for the backend, and PostgreSQL as the database.
-The project also includes Docker configuration to set up the environment for development , with optional PgAdmin for database management.
+This is a fullstack collaborative note-taking application designed for real-time note sharing and editing, utilizing Vue.js for the frontend, NestJS for the backend, and PostgreSQL as the database.
+The application allows users to create, edit, and share notes with others in real time, with changes reflected immediately across shared users.
+The app includes rich-text editing capabilities using Quill Editor, enabling users to format text (e.g., bold, italic, and colored text).
+Notes can also be organized, deleted, and shared with other users, and the application ensures smooth real-time collaboration via WebSockets.

+## Features:

+**Real-Time Note Collaboration** : Users can edit notes in real time, with changes reflected for all shared users instantly.
+**Rich Text Editor** : Supports bold, italic, underline, color formatting, and more, using the Quill Editor.
+**Note Sharing** : Users can share notes with others, allowing multiple collaborators to edit and view notes simultaneously.
+**Real-Time Updates** : Notes are updated and shared in real time using WebSockets.
+**Authentication & Authorization** : JWT-based authentication ensures secure login, user sessions, and permission management.
+**Responsive Design** : Fully optimized for desktop and mobile devices.
+**Database Management** : PostgreSQL is used as the main database to store users, notes, and shared note relationships, with optional PgAdmin support for database management.

 ## Table of Contents